To learn about stomach cancer prognosis and survival rate, you have to have an understanding of the stage of your disease which I will show you here.

 They are classified not only by the type, but by the stage which can be anything from 0 to 4.

-This staging has been used to estimate survival.
+This staging has been used to estimate prognosis in stomach cancer patients.

 It’s a complex system and I would strongly recommend that you understand the TNM form of staging before looking at this numbering staging.